nitehawk/SurviveTheStream/README.md

 Survive the stream is a meta game mode for Minecraft originally created by @DeciTM.

-This repo contains a set of scripts for running STS streams.
+This NodeJS package contains a set of scripts to run a SurviveTheStream game

+Note:  This package is currently very bare bones.

+Note:  If you use this package to run your own SurviveTheStream events, I'd appreciate a link.

 ## Requirements